Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Reviewed by Glenn Erickson

-When the films are giving out information, they can be very good.
-Lockheed produced a series of very short 'Case Study' movies that are simply the testimonials of substance-abusing teens, backed by strange psychedelic visuals.
-There's no preaching or conclusions, so obviously the films were meant to provoke discussion that the teacher would be expected to steer toward the correct conclusions.
+When the films give out information, they can be good.
+Lockheed produced a series of very short 'Case Study' movies that are simply the testimonials of substance-abusing teens, backed by strange psychedelic visuals and free of preaching and pat conclusions.
+The films were meant to provoke discussion that the teacher would be expected to steer toward the correct conclusions.

-Some of the pictures are clearly meant to be shown to rather small kids (why not mold their little brains before they turn into juvenile delinquents?) and employ the kinds of child-psych nonsense that became popular after the war - using puppets and imaginary characters to bring out deep thinking in the little '50s brats.
+Some of the pictures are clearly aimed at small kids (why not mold their little brains before they turn into juvenile delinquents?) and employ the kinds of child-psych nonsense that became popular after the war -- using puppets and imaginary characters to bring out deep thinking in the little '50s brats.

-Some of the later pictures could have used child psychology, or just common sense.
-Several scare pieces inadvertently promote drugs, foolishly using 'hip' spokespeople like Hollywood types Sonny Bono and Sal Mineo to influence kids.
-Combine these non-identification figures with dull and boring scientists and doctors, and the criminals and hop-heads come off with far more charisma.
-We were shown the short Marijuana about 1970, and, just as the disc's accurate notes say, we all simply thought Sonny Bono looked stoned while making the movie!
+Some of the drug films could have used child psychology, or just common sense.
+Several scare pieces here inadvertently promote drugs, foolishly using "hip" spokespeople like Sonny Bono and Sal Mineo to influence kids.
+Combine these non-identification figures with dull and boring scientists and doctors, and the criminals and hopheads come off with far more charisma.
+We were shown the short Marijuana in high school, and, just as the disc's accurate notes say, we thought Sonny Bono looked stoned while making the movie!

-As films, some of these are clunky and others extremely well-made.
-Why Vandalism? uses some evocative images to suggest mental states, like showing twisted metal in a junkyard while discussing an alienated boy's bitterness.
+As films, some of these are clunky and others extremely well made.
+Why Vandalism?'s evocative images suggest mental states, like showing twisted metal in a junkyard while discussing an alienated boy's bitterness.
 Right or Wrong? is almost a film noir.
-It shows its vandal adolescent stranded in a dark police station while adults debate what to do about him.
-Big black shadows fill most of the scenes, nobody seems to be able to relate to the kid, and the show ends in an unresolved moral dilemma.
+Its vandal adolescent is stranded in a dark police station while adults debate what to do about him.
+Black shadows fill most of the scenes, nobody seems to be able to relate to the kid, and the show ends in an unresolved moral dilemma.
 It's halfway between Invaders from Mars and Rebel without a Cause.

 Rather than simply list the contents of the discs, I've made some notes after each title.